IBM-Cloud/terraform-provider-ibm/website/docs/d/container_vpc_cluster.html.markdown

       - `component` - (String) - The name of the Ingress subdomain.
       - `status` - (String) - The status of the Ingress subdomain.

+- `ingress_hostname`-  (String) The hostname that was assigned to your Ingress subdomain.
 - `ingress_secret` - (String) The name of the Kubernetes secret that was created for your Ingress subdomain.
 - `kube_version` - (String) The Kubernetes version of the cluster, including the major.minor version.
 - `master_url` - (String) The URL of the cluster master.